They may look like little ice lollies, but these tasty treats on a stick are actually Lotus Biscoff cakesicles!

 Notes

-- You can swap the plain flour in this recipe for self-raising flour of the same quantity and exclude the baking powder.
+- You can swap the plain all-purpose flour for self-raising flour and exclude the baking powder.

 Nutrition